munelear/discord-translator/README.md

 # Discord Translator Bot (beta)
 Translation bot built using `discord.js` and `Google Translate API`.

-Project originally created by [nvu.io](https://nvu.io) / Aziz Natour - [@aziznatour](http://www.twitter.com/aziznatour)

 Forked for personal use after the project was taken closed source.
+References to original author removed by request.

 ## Features